-The relation between Irish dance and tap explained.
+The relation between Irish dance and tap explained for National Tap Dance Day.

 Irish and African Americans came in chains and coffin ships to America, were forced to leave home villages and country, suffered vast discrimination on arrival in the US but clawed their way upwards.